ahmednofal/grr/grr/acauthority/dev_log.md

 TODO: get the location of the database server used by keycloak to be able to reinitialize it when you corrupt the entire db

+Clients are the apps trying to authincate using the keycloak server